 Our firm’s recognition in the field is extensive.
-Mayer Brown was one of only five firms named Environmental Practice Group of the Year by Law360 in 2018.
-We are also continuously recognized by Chambers USA and Legal 500 US as a top environmental practice.
-Chambers USA 2018 reports, “‘…they're good at litigation, good at counseling and cover the range in terms of practice areas.’
-Clients said ‘They're very diligent, well informed and resourceful.’”
-Chambers USA also quoted clients who said we are “‘[r]esponsive, sophisticated practitioners who understand both the nuances of environmental law and also how the real world operates.’”
+Mayer Brown was honored to be named a Law360 “Environmental Practice Group of the Year” for four of the past five years.
+We are continuously recognized by Chambers USA and Legal 500 USA as a top environmental practice.
+Chambers USA reports, “The team is very strong and responsive advisers.
+They produce top-notch quality work.”
 Legal 500 quoted clients who said, “‘Mayer Brown’s service is extremely good,’ [they have] ‘both depth and breadth’ and ‘a consistent track record of providing high quality representation.’”

 We have extensive experience in the following areas of Environmental law:

 - Environmental Due Diligence in Transactions